Houghton Hall

 Houghton Hall (/ˈhaʊtən/ HOW-tən) is a country house in the parish of Houghton in Norfolk, England.
-It is the residence of David Cholmondeley, 7th Marquess of Cholmondeley.
+It is the residence of the 7th Marquess of Cholmondeley.

 It was commissioned by the de facto first British Prime Minister, Sir Robert Walpole, in 1722, and is a key building in the history of Neo-Palladian architecture in England.
 It is a Grade I listed building surrounded by 1000 acre of parkland, and is a few miles from Sandringham House.

 Description

 The house has a rectangular main block which consists of a rustic basement at ground level, with a piano nobile, bedroom floor and attics above.
 There are also two lower flanking wings joined to the main block by colonnades.
 To the south of the house is a detached quadrangular stable block.

 The exterior is both grand and restrained, constructed of fine-grained, silver-white stone.
 The Gibbs-designed domes punctuate each corner.
 In line with Palladian conventions, the interiors are much more colourful, exuberant and opulent than the exteriors.

 The park surrounding Houghton Hall was redesigned in the 18th century by Charles Bridgeman.
 In the process, the village of Houghton was demolished and rebuilt at the main gates of the park, with the exception of the medieval Church of St Martin, which now sits alone in the park.